bastigw/gtdd/README.md

 Default port is `9090`.
 To change it edit `docker-compose.yml`

+Go to [http://localhost:9090/ghost](http://localhost:9090/ghost/).
+Follow the instructions until you are on the admin page.
+Now go to http://localhost:9090/ghost/#/settings/design and at the bottom activate your theme.

+Changes that you now make in the source directory should be updated.
+Hot reload is not working currently.

 ## Casper Theme

 The default theme files are from [the official Casper Theme](https://github.com/TryGhost/Casper).